-There are a variety of chemotherapy drugs.
-The choice and combination of drugs will be based on your particular cancer and reaction to drugs.
+There are many chemotherapy drugs.
+Most are a combination of drugs.
+The type of drugs are based on the kind of cancer and how you react to the drugs.
 Chemotherapy drugs for colorectal cancer may include:

-Chemotherapy for colorectal cancer is usually given through an IV, but some forms can be given by mouth.
-It is delivered in cycles over a set period of time.
-A medical oncologist will determine how many cycles of chemotherapy are needed.
-The medical oncologist will determine what combination of drugs will work best.
+Chemotherapy for colorectal cancer is usually given through an IV.
+Some forms can be given by mouth.
+Both are delivered in cycles over a period of time.
+A medical oncologist will decide how many cycles of chemotherapy are needed.
+The medical oncologist will also work to find what combo of drugs will work best.

 Chemo drugs target fast growing cells like cancer cells.
 However, they can affect healthy cells as well.
 This can cause a range of side effects.
 Chemo regimen will be adjusted to have the most impact on the cancer cells and fewest effects on healthy tissue.
 Side effects or complications from chemotherapy may include: